 Added 2013-11-10 – Google was granted a continuation version of this same patent (Search queries improved based on query semantic information) on November 5th, 2013, where the claims section has been completely re-written in some interesting ways.
-It describes using a substitute term for one of the original terms in the query and using an inverse document frequency count to see how many times that substitute term appears in the result set for the modified version of the query and the original version of the query.
+It describes using a substitute term for one of the original terms in the query and using an inverse document frequency count to see how often that substitute term appears in the result set for the modified version of the query and the original version of the query.
 The timing of this update of the patent is interesting.
-The link below points to the old version of the patent, so if you want you can compare the claims sections.
+The link below points to the old version of the patent, so you can compare the claims sections if you want.

-Back in September, Google announced that they had started using an algorithm that rewrites queries submitted by searchers which they had given the code name “Hummingbird.”
-At the time, I was writing a blog post about a patent from Google that seemed like it might be very related to the update because the focus was upon re-writing long and complex queries while paying more attention to all the words within those queries.
-I called the post, The Google Hummingbird Patent because the patent seemed to be such a good match.
+In September, Google announced that they had started using an algorithm that rewrites queries submitted by searchers, which they had given the code name “Hummingbird.”
+At the time, I wrote a blog post about a patent from Google that seemed like it might be very related to the update because the focus was upon re-writing long and complex queries while paying more attention to all the words within those queries.
+So I called the post The Google Hummingbird Patent because the patent seemed to be such a good match.

 Image from Dr. Bill May from the US Forest Service on a page about wildflowers

 Google has been granted several patents about query re-writing, sometimes also referred to as query expansion or query broadening, which try to make it more likely that the search engines will return results closer to what a searcher is looking for, even if they might not necessarily use the best choice of keywords to find the information that will fill their needs.
-I had also recently written about some other patents describing how Google might re-write queries and it seemed like they were putting together a framework that involved looking at search interactions to better understand probabilities for ranking pages.
+I had also recently written about some other patents describing how Google might re-write queries.
+It seemed like they were putting together a framework that involved looking at search interactions to understand probabilities for ranking pages better.

 Danny Sullivan, at Search Engine Land, published an FAQ on the Hummingbird change, and included this question and answer: